 The law of proximity is a principle in Gestalt psychology that describes how the human eye perceives elements that are close together as more related than elements that are further apart.
 This principle applies even if the elements differ in color, shape, size, or other characteristics.

 Below is an illustration of the law of proximity.

-According to this principle, you’ll see the three rows of shapes on the left as belonging to one group, despite the fact that some are different colors.
+According to this principle, the three rows of shapes on the left belong to one group, even though some are different colors.

-And you’ll see the row of shapes on the right as belonging to a separate group, despite the fact that they are the same size and color as the majority of shapes on the left.
+And you’ll see the row of shapes on the right as belonging to a separate group, even though they are the same size and color as the majority of shapes on the left.

-That’s because the three rows of shapes on the left are close together, while the row of shapes on the right is further away.
+That’s because the three rows of shapes on the left are close together, while the row on the right is further away.

 Gestalt laws like the lay of proximity are fundamental in user experience (UX) design.
 They can help your visitors understand what they’re seeing, find what they’re looking for, and take action.

 Let’s take a closer look at these laws as a whole.